 - Provide a copy of your signature and each director’s and managers passport, along with their picture, an information page and an entry stamp.

 - Provide a copy of a second form of identification such as a national ID card or driver’s license.

 - Two bank references for each company director and account signatory.

 - Two professional references for each company director and accounts signatory.

 - Proof of Address: You must provide a copy of a utility bill (phone, water, electricity, cable TV, or Internet service) which contains your name and address.

 - A brief letter or “company profile” detailing the type of business the account holder will participate in.

 Starting a business in Panama is relatively easy and can happen smoothly and quickly with the help of a Panamanian business lawyer.
-The professional and experienced lawyers at Mata and Pitti Attorneys at Law can help you make your Panamanian business venture a reality.
+The professional and experienced lawyers at Mata and Pitti Panama law firm can help you make your Panamanian business venture a reality.
 Contact us today to learn more.